olegmakiienkogithub/catalog/README.md

 ```
 npm run db
 ```
 Db will be running on port 8787.
-Database required for running funcitonal tests
+Database required for running functional tests

 # Test